 - Excellent interpersonal skills and ability to work effectively with faculty, staff, students, administrators.

 - Excellent written and oral communication skills.

-- Excellent organizational skills and the demonstrated ability to manage multiple short- and long-term projects.
+- Excellent administrative and organizational skills including the ability to identify and resolve problems independently.

 - Work experience at a large university.